-Table 6.87: InkZoneCalculationParams Resource
+Table 6.85: InkZoneCalculationParams Resource (Sheet 2 of 2)

-NAME DATA TYPE DESCRIPTION PrintableArea ? rectangle Position and size of the printable area of the print cylinder in the coordinates of the Preview resource.
-ZoneHeight ? float The width of one zone in the feed direction of the printing machine being used.
-Zones ? integer The number of ink zones of the press.
+NAME DATA TYPE DESCRIPTION Zones ? integer The number of ink zones of the press.
 ZonesY? integer Number of ink zones in feed direction of the press.
 ZoneWidth? float The width of one zone of the printing machine being used.
 The width of a zone SHOULD be the width of an ink slide.
 Device ? element Device provides a reference to the press that the InkZoneProfile is defined for and MAY be used to gather information on ink zone geometry.

-6.47 InkZoneProfile
+6.46 InkZoneProfile